prawn-cake/vk-requests/README.md

 ### Interactive session.

 Useful for dev purposes.
 You will be asked about login, password and app_id interactively in console.
-Useful if capture required.
+Useful if CAPTCHA required.

         from vk_requests.api import API
         from vk_requests.auth import InteractiveVKSession